Skip to main content

 You can self-refer to the MGP program and don’t need a doctor's referral.

-You can contact the MGP service on 07 4764 0880 if you would like to discuss further.
+Please contact the MGP service on 07 4764 0880 if you would like to join the Midwifery Group Practice.

 Option 3: Midwifery Care - Hospital Midwife